-A Company Voluntary Arrangement (CVA) allows a company to reduce its debt payments.
+A CVA (Company Voluntary Arrangement) allows a company to reduce its debt payments.
 The agreement typically lasts 3-5 years.
 Once completed the remaining unsecured debt is written off.

-- Find out if a Company Voluntary Arrangement is right for your business
+- Find out if a CVA is right for your company

 What is Company Voluntary Arrangement?

 Company Debt Expert James Falla describes a Company Voluntary Arrangement.
 For more business debt advice visit www.companydebtadvice.net

 A CVA would normally be used when a company is struggling with debt but its business plan is fundamentally sound.
 In other words it would be profitable if its unsecured debts could be reduced to a manageable amount.